KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework5.md

 ---
 ---

-- a) this proof is false because $L$ would have two times more combinations than $R$.
+- a) this proof is false because $L$ would have two times more combinations or products than $R$.

    For example if A, B, C and D have 2 elements each. $ L ::= (A \bigcup B) \times (C \bigcup D) $ would have 16 combinations total. $ R ::= (A \times C) \bigcup (B \times D) $ would have 8 combinations total.